square/workflow-kotlin/samples/tutorial/Tutorial1.md

 ### Screens, View Factories, and Layout Runners

-Let's start with what a "screen" is, and how it relates to the view controller.
+Let's start with what a "screen" is, and how it relates to views.

 "Screen" is just the term we use to refer to a value type that represents the view model for a logical screen.
 Sometimes we'll even use the terms "screen" and "view model" interchangeably.
 It has no special type.
 Typically, a screen will be used as the rendering type for the workflow that is responsible for that screen.
 A screen is usually a data class, since that's the easiest way to make value type-like classes in Kotlin.